nopnop2002/esp-mesh-lite-examples/mesh_mqtt_client/README.md

 - At least 2 x ESP32 development boards
 - 1 x router that supports 2.4G
 - 1 x host computer connected to the network and running MQTT broker (optional)
-	You can use a public MQTT broker.
+	You can use a public MQTT broker, such as broker.emqx.io.

 # Installation
 ```